 - Sentiment intensity describes the strength the of sentiment (from low to high).

 Why is sentiment analysis important?

 Whether you’re conducting market research or making simple everyday decisions, we often look to other people’s opinions before making our own choices.
 Web-based platforms containing millions of movie ratings, forum threads, social media posts, consumer reports, and restaurant reviews have made access to consumer opinions readily available to anyone on the Internet.
 This abundance of user-generated content presents a treasure trove of information ripe for text analysis.

-A good sentiment analysis engine can automatically transforms raw, unstructured content into structured data about public opinions of products, politics, services, brands and more.
+A good sentiment analysis engine can automatically transform raw, unstructured content into structured data that provides an overview of how products, services, or brands are received.
 This data can in turn be extremely useful for commercial applications, policymakers, social scientists and more.
 By actively monitoring consumer attitudes and opinions, end users are able to detect subtle shifts in opinions and adapt readily to meet the changing needs of their audience.